 Aptly named, Death to the Stock Photo works similar to Little Visuals.
 You can opt to get a monthly email to get the images delivered to your inbox every month.
 The license is permissive, and you can do anything with the photos including distributing in your products, or websites.
 But, you cannot distribute the images as part of your own photo pack or sublicense them.

 Gratisography has amazing images of people, things and more licensed under Creative Commons.

 Vintage photos that are released to public domain, these are images that are free from license restrictions and ready to be used in your website.

-Magdelieine has free hand picked photos that are licensed under various Creative Common licenses.
+Magdelieine has free hand-picked photos that are licensed under various Creative Commons licenses.

 How to use these images?

 You can download and use the images in your own websites, but some licenses will need attribution (the link to photographer will be nice).